Submissions for the 2018 edition of the UBC Journal of Political Studies (JPS) are now Closed. thank you for your

 how to submit

-Papers must be emailed in Microsoft Word (.doc) format to firstname.lastname@example.org by midnight. on December 23rd, 2017, with the subject: Firstname Lastname 2018 JPS Submission.
+Papers must be emailed in Microsoft Word (.doc or .docx) format to email@example.com by midnight. on December 23rd, 2017, with the subject: Firstname Lastname 2018 JPS Submission.
 In the body of the email, authors should include their full name, department, year of study, and the course codes of the paper(s) submitted.
 Submissions that lack this information, are from non-UBC students, or lack proper citations/ bibliographic information will be disqualified.

-All identifying information (name, student number, department, etc) will be removed from the submission prior to being distributed to the Editorial Board.
+All identifying information (name, student number, department, etc) will be removed from the submission prior to being distributed to the Editorial Board in order to begin our blind review process.

 Only short-listed applicants will be notified.
 Applicants are welcome to inquire regarding the status of their submission.

 If short-listed, authors should expect to communicate with an assigned Editor to make substantive and stylistic edits to their submission in preparation for publication.
 Authors receive further feedback from an anonymous Faculty reviewer, which is also incorporated into their final submission.
 Short-listed authors will only be known to the Editor in Chief, Managing Editor, and their assigned Editor.

-Published authors receive a complimentary copy of the Journal, as well as an invitation to the annual JPS-JIA Launch Party, where they can meet and mingle with other authors, the editors of both journals, and the faculty!
+Published authors receive a complimentary copy of the Journal, as well as an invitation to the annual JPS-JIA Launch Party, where they can meet and mingle with other authors, the editors of both journals, and faculty!

 A note to busy students

 When in doubt, submit!
 If your paper meets the basic criteria, it has a good chance of being competitive in the peer- and faculty-review process.
-Papers can be modified to adhere to the criteria during the editing process.
-While we recommend incorporating edits given to you by your professor, this is not at all necessary.
-The JPS editors work closely with authors to polish their writing before publication.
+Papers can also be modified within reason through edits to adhere to the criteria.
+While we recommend incorporating comments and criticism offered during the grading process prior to submission, this is not at all necessary.
+The JPS editors work closely with authors to polish their arguments and writing before publication.